7 Factors That Influence Air Con Prices in Perth

-Are you on the lookout for the best air conditioner in Perth?
+Are you on the lookout for the best aircon brand?
 You’ve probably noticed that it’s hard to find an exact price (including fitting) online.
-There’s a reason for that: the wide range of factors that affect the overall cost mean that professionals cannot provide an accurate quote without first surveying your building.
-In fact, anyone offering a quote without seeing your premises is putting your project at risk – what do you do when they turn-up and decide they need to charge more?
+There’s a reason for that: the full range of factors that affect the overall cost means that professionals cannot provide an accurate quote without first surveying your building.
+Anyone offering a quote without seeing your premises is putting your project at risk – what do you do when they turn-up and decide they need to charge more?

 Getting an exact price might be impossible without a quote, but you can get a rough idea by understanding the factors that affect the cost, and this will help you have an informed conversation with your air con professional.
 Let’s take a look:

 (Want to skip straight to the quote?
 Contact Infiniti Air today and receive your FREE on-site quote within 48 hours)

 Factor 1: The Type of Air Con

-The type of air conditioner you purchase will have an impact on both the initial purchase price and your ongoing costs (see our section on efficiency below).
-An evaporative air conditioning system will be cheaper to install than a split-system air conditioner, and both will be cheaper than a ducted system.
+The type of air con you purchase will have an impact on both the initial purchase price and your ongoing costs (see our section on efficiency below).
+An evaporative aircon will be cheaper to install than a split-system, and both will be cheaper than a ducted system.